alexander-kastil/az-cloud-native/demos/04-functions/02-container/readme.md

     }
     ```

-- Set the value of `UseAppConfig` to `true` and `UseManagedIdentity` to `false`.
-Ensure that `AppConfigConnection` is pointing to your Azure App Configuration Service instance.
+- Set the value of `UseAppConfig` to `true` and `UseManagedIdentity` to `false` to access App Configuration Service using a ConnectionString.

 - Examine the current state of Program.cs: